 This edition will be organized as follows:

-For these days, contributions are expected in the following four areas:
+For these days, contributions are expected in the following five areas:

 1. Analysis, compression, and representation of images, sound, video, and 3D data